idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Good interviewers (and manager interviews better be good) need to be able to differentiate "theoretical knowledge" from "practical experience".
 They do this with situational questions like "Tell me a time when", and probing questions like "What happened then?
 What were the unexpected consequences?
 When did you have the opposite outcome?".

-## Business Acumen and Strategy

-My note on [Strategy](/strategy), including the strategic position of various companies:

-_Strategy is creating fit among a company's activities.
-The success of a strategy depends on doing many things well and integrating among them.
-If there is no fit among activities, there is no distinctive strategy and little sustainability.
-Management reverts to the simpler task of overseeing independent functions, and improving operational effectiveness, a race to the bottom._

-## Analogies to be fleshed out

-### Piniata

-The need for maturity and alignment

-### A project is car with a EM, PM and TL

-The need for variable engagement

-### An engineering team as the parts of the car

-PM - Navigator and long term radar
-EM - Shock absorbers, mid term radar, swerve system Specific team members for engine, seat belts, etc

-### New hire perspective is like landing a plane

-- When joining high altitude can see the city
-- Once landed, all you can see is the air port and a few streets

 ## Questions managers get

 ### What do you do all day